Community Broadband Internet Survey (closed)

-Share Community Broadband Internet Survey on Facebook Share Community Broadband Internet Survey on Twitter Share Community Broadband Internet Survey on Linkedin Email Community Broadband Internet Survey link
+Share Community Broadband Internet Survey (closed) on Facebook Share Community Broadband Internet Survey (closed) on Twitter Share Community Broadband Internet Survey (closed) on Linkedin Email Community Broadband Internet Survey (closed) link

-Is your internet access reliable and affordable?
-The City of Bellingham is currently conducting an analysis of internet resources for our residents.
-We are currently developing a 5-year comprehensive plan to better assess the community’s needs and obtain additional funding to expand our broadband network.
+The City of Bellingham conducted an analysis of internet resources for our residents in early 2024, as part of a process to develop a 5-year comprehensive plan to better assess the community’s needs and obtain additional funding to expand our broadband network.

 Questions?
 (360) 778-7700 or askpw@cob.org

-Is your internet access reliable and affordable?
-The City of Bellingham is currently conducting an analysis of internet resources for our residents.
-We are currently developing a 5-year comprehensive plan to better assess the community’s needs and obtain additional funding to expand our broadband network.
+The City of Bellingham conducted an analysis of internet resources for our residents in early 2024, as part of a process to develop a 5-year comprehensive plan to better assess the community’s needs and obtain additional funding to expand our broadband network.

 Questions?
 (360) 778-7700 or askpw@cob.org